cya6b/BERT_based_framework_for_ACC/README.md

 # BFSO ontology development and annotation
 The development and annotation of the Building Fire Spatial Information Ontology (BFSO) are based on a BERT-based model that automates the generation of the ontology.
 The model employs an entity-relationship joint extraction approach, where it automatically identifies entities and relationships within regulatory texts.
-The model was trained for 60 epochs, and the results of the model's performance can be accessed through the following link: https://github.com/cya6b/Rule-interpretation-for-fire-safety-ontology/tree/main/model%20result%20documents
+The model was trained for 60 epochs, and the results of the model's performance can be accessed through the following link:

+https://github.com/cya6b/Rule-interpretation-for-fire-safety-ontology/tree/main/model%20result%20documents

+Additionally, the following video demonstrates the semantic annotation process applied to single sentences of regulatory text.
+Using class and attribute labels, the entities and relationships within each sentence are annotated, with the annotated results serving as a gold standard dataset for training the BERT-based entity-relationship extraction model in the BFSO construction process.